cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 ## Required privileges

 The user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the target database.
 CockroachD will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.

-Each user can only access the subdirectory with the name matching their username.
+A user can only upload their user-scoped storage, which can be reference through the [userfile URI](#file-destination) provided.
+CockroachDB will revoke all access from every other user in the cluster except users in the `admin` role.

 ## Synopsis